 But wait!
 There’s still gotta be more padding to fill up this 120-minute long movie, and it comes in the form of Danielle and her father competing in a boring, stakes-free double-dutch jump-rope competition at their town’s local community center.
 Yes, you read that right: this is actually how the Kendricks decided to end a movie about domestic abuse, drug-dealing, attempted mugging, and near-adultery (all of which is sanitized enough to keep that squeaky-clean PG).
 Guess the amount of tone-deafness here comes at no surprise, given that the extent of the film’s “humor” revolves around Elizabeth’s halitosis and odorous feet.

-Now for the record, I don’t think all faith-based movies are inherently bad.
+Obviously, not all faith-based films are inherently bad.
 From what I can remember (and I saw both of these more than a year ago, so forgive me if my memory’s a little shaky), I Can Only Imagine and Breakthrough were solidly made, and despite my (many) issues with it, The Passion of the Christ is something I can at least respect for the intent of its creator*.
 However, until movies like War Room learn to properly treat such hot-button issues, to give its stories and characters far more depth, and to more naturally feature Christian elements instead of obnoxiously forcing them into nearly every scene, they’re not going to catch on with anybody outside the hardcore religious crowd.
 They’re just not.

 My advice?
 If you’re in search of a good family drama, seek out Little Miss Sunshine instead.
 It may be more raunchy and profane than anything in the faith-based arena, but it’s also honest enough to confront its darker themes head-on, and portray them in a far more sensitive and nuanced light.
 Many films of this sort could really learn a few things from it.